DrPaulBrewer/single-market-robot-simulator/README.md

            drpaulbrewer/single-market-robot-simulator:4.3.0

 #### when installed from GitHub
- If installed from github onto a suitable system (preferably Linux, though it may run on Windows 10 or Mac -- and with nodejs and npm previously installed) it can be used as a stand alone nodejs app,
+ If installed from github onto a suitable system (preferably Linux, though it may run on Windows 10 or Mac -- and with nodejs and npm previously installed) it can be used as a stand alone nodejs app.

  `node build/index.js` from the installation directory will run the simulation, reading the `config.json` file and outputting various log files.

+ You can name a file like `/my-files/research/project123/sim.json` but the simulator will then fetch that file but continue to run and output market data files into the current directory, and not necessarily in the directory where that `sim.json` file is located.
+Instead, consider copying the `sim.json` file to a new directory, `cd` to that new directory, and run

+ `node /path/to/single-market-robot-simulator/build/index.js sim.json`

+ where you should replace `/path/to/` with the actual directory path where the simulator is installed.

 #### Outputs